Nullptr-Studios/Project-Hotline/Design/GDD.md

 Score is calculated during the shooter part of the game which each scene having a unique value (score is not transfered from one scene to the next).
 Actions like eliminations or completing the level's objective will increase the score, while combos (achieved by killing multiple enemies within a short time frame) will provide additional ones.
 On the other hand, being killed, reloading too many times or taking too much time to finish the level will substract score.
 Score will not be visible during gameplay but will be detailed on the Score page at the end of the level.
 The highest achived score will be saved on the game's save, allowing the player to try to beat their previous score.

+### Saving System

+Upon finishing a scene, the Score and Statistics for that scene will be saved using a custom serializer.
+Players can replay scenes at any time or see detailed performance stats via the game menu.
+The menu will show both the highest and lowest achieved score on each scene.

 ## Level Design

 The scenes are the main part of the game and they are where the players will spend the mayority of their time in.
-Each of the nine scenes in the game will be a custom-crafted house in which the player has two objectives: go to the "key room", where they can fulfill the task they've been assigned to, and exit the building alive.
-This two conditions MUST be made in order for the player to finish the scene and go to the score screen.
+Each of the nine scenes is set in a custom-designed house in which the player has two objectives: reaching the "key room", where they can fulfill the task they've been assigned to, and exiting the building alive.
+Both conditions MUST be met by the player in order to finish the scene and proceed to the score screen.

 All the scenes will consist of a house with a various number of rooms and corridors.
 Inside, players will find a variety of objects like TVs, Tables, Chairs, Sofas... that will limit their movement in the rooms.
-Alongside all this static objects, there will also be two interactable objects: windows and doors.
+In addition to the static objects, there will be two types of interactable objects: windows and doors.
 Windows allows the player and the enemies to see through them and will be broken when shooting.
-Gameplay-wise this means that they will stop the first bullet and then dissapear, allowing fire cross them.
+Gameplay-wise, this means that they will block the first bullet but then dissapear, allowing subsequent fire to pass through them.
 Doors will consist of a rigidbody with a joint fixture component that prevent vision and fire.
-They cannot be broken, however, using Unity physics, they can be rotated pivoting one of their sides when the player pushes them.
+They cannot be broken; however, using Unity physics, they can be rotated pivoting one of their sides when the player pushes them.
 Doors will open both ways.
 Bullets will apply a force when colliding with the door, allowing the player to open them by shooting.
 Enemies will not be programmed to shoot doors to open them.
 Along the obstacles, the scenes will be populated with enemies.
 More information on this is included on the _Enemies_ section.
 Killing all the enemies won't be needed in order to finish the level, allowing the player to just run away from the action if they wish.
 It is an intended mechanic.
-However, it will be very difficult or, depending on the scene, even imposible to end a scene without being detected so the game is not intended to be played pacefully or stealthy.
+However, it will be very difficult or, in some scenes the scene, even imposible complete a scene without being detected.
+As a result, the game is not intended to be played in a peaceful or stealthy manner.

-## Art
+## Artistic Direction

 Project-Hotline's art features a strong pixel art style made by downscaling the vector file of the top-down shooter asset pack provided on class.
 Some sprites may need to be modified in order to account for things like different weapon types.
 2D lighting will be used in the scenes to provide the dark ambience the game will have, making the player feel uneasy as they play the game.
 As stated as the beginig, all the game design and artistic direction of the game should make the player become addicting to the act of defeating enemies while also reflecting on the morality of killing.
 In addition to this, a custom post-processing effect mimicking a CRT display will be made using hlsl.